Kunal, Haryana: Significance

 Kunal, along with its contemporary Kunal and Bhirrana as well as Rakhigarhi, is recognised as the oldest pre-Harappan settlement.
 The carbon dating of Bhirrana site revealed that it dated back to 7030 BC (9,000 years old).
-The excavation in Kunal has show that it is contemporary to the Pre-Harappa phase of Bhirrana site - the oldest Indus civilisation site - 18 km from Kunal.
+The excavation in Kunal has shown that it is contemporary to the Pre-Harappa phase of Bhirrana site – the oldest Indus civilisation site – 18 km from Kunal.
 The artifacts found at Kunal have provided significant information about the "lifestyle, socio-economic milieu and food habit of the people who lived along the Sarasvati River in the ancient times.
 Kunal, Bhirrana and Rakhigarhi were contemporary habitation sites".
 The hoard containing gold beads and copper rings at Kunal are evidence of developed village farming communities with trade links to far-flung countries for the import of metal and precious stones which are not found in this area.
-Discovery of a button seal during 1998-99 excavations by ASI shows this site's culture is an older ancestry of the Rehman Dheri.
+Discovery of a button seal during 1998–1999 excavations by ASI shows this site's culture is an older ancestry of the Rehman Dheri.